Arpita-deb/Sales_Data_Analysis/README.md

 1. Created a backup copy of the dataset.
 2. Changed the column names to more consistent names.
     * Changed the sales_team column name to sales_representative.
-In many organizations, the term "sales team" often refers to a group of sales representatives.
-Since the `sales_team` column in our `sales_team` sheet contains individual names, those could indeed be the names of sales representatives.
-However, without more context or information about it, this is just an educated guess.
-4. Checked for duplicates using Remove duplicate option and missing values or inconsistent values using filter function.
+3. Checked for duplicates using Remove duplicate option and missing values or inconsistent values using filter function.
-5. Checked the formatting of the datatypes.
+4. Checked the formatting of the datatypes.
 Changed the formatting of unit_price, unit_cost and discount_applied from number to currency($).
-6. Trimmed for white spaces using TRIM function.
+5. Trimmed for white spaces using TRIM function.
-7. Removed redundant columns.
+6. Removed redundant columns.
     * currency_code column from sales_orders sheet.
     * area_code,household_income, median_income, land_area, water_area, location from store_location sheet.

 ## Data Processing

-Some Assumptions that I made for performing calculations on this sales data -
+### Some Assumptions for performing calculations on this data -

 1. In many organizations, the term "sales team" often refers to a group of sales representatives.
 Since the `sales_team` column in our `sales_team` sheet contains individual names, those could indeed be the names of sales representatives.
+However, without more context or information about it, this is just an educated guess.

-2. The term "discount applied" can be interpreted in different ways depending on the context.
-In your case, if the discount applied is 0.05, it could mean one of two things:
+2. The term "discount applied" is a bit vague.
+In our case, if the discount applied is 0.05, it could mean one of two things:

       1. **Percentage Discount**: If the discount applied is a percentage, then 0.05 represents a 5% discount.
 This means that the discount amount would be 5% of the unit price.
 You can calculate the discount amount as follows:

-    $$\text{Discount Amount} = \text{Unit Price} \times \text{Discount Rate}$$
+    Discount Amount = Unit Price * Discount Rate

-    $$\text{Discount Amount} = \$1775.5 \times 0.05 = \$88.775$$
+    Discount Amount = $1775.5 * 0.05 = $88.775

       2. **Absolute Discount**: If the discount applied is an absolute value, then 0.05 represents a discount of 5 cents.
-This is quite small compared to the unit price, and it's unlikely that this is the case given the values you've provided.
+This is quite small compared to the unit price, and it's unlikely that this is the case given the values in our dataset.

-From your description, it seems more likely that the discount applied is a percentage (5%).
-However, you might want to confirm this with the source of your data to be sure.
-If the discount is indeed 5%, then the discount amount would be \$88.775 as calculated above.
-The discounted price would then be the unit price minus the discount amount.
+Therefore I am treating the discount applied (or discount rate) as percentage discount which corresponds to values 5%, 7.5%, 10%, 15%, 20%, 30% and 40% discount.

+### New columns/attributes for performing calculations

+In order to perform sales data analysis, I created some columns based on the columns already present in the sales_order_sheet.
+These are -

+* order_duration(days) - This feature can be calculated by subtracting the order_date from the delivery_date.
+It can indicate how long it takes for an order to be delivered, which can affect customer satisfaction and loyalty.

+   `order duration = delivery date - order date`

+* discount_amount - A discount has been offered when the price of an item is reduced and sold.
+The term "discount percentage" or "discount rate" refers to the price reduction represented as a percentage.

+   `discount amount = unit price * discount rate`

-The amount that a buyer needs to pay for purchasing the product after applying the discount and subtracting it from the unit price is called the **Net Price** or **Sale Price**.
+* net_price - The amount that a buyer needs to pay for purchasing the product after applying the discount and subtracting it from the unit price is called the **Net Price** or **Sale Price**.
 This is the final price that the customer pays.

-To calculate the profit, you should use the **Net Price** (or Sale Price), not the Unit Price.
-The reason is that the Net Price is the actual amount received from the customer after applying any discounts.

-Here's how you can calculate the profit:

-$$\text{Profit} = \text{Net Price} - \text{Unit Cost}$$

-In this formula, the Net Price is the price the customer pays after discounts, and the Unit Cost is the cost to produce or acquire the product.
-The difference between these two amounts is your profit.
+   `net price = unit price - discount amount`

+* profit(gross) - In general, the profit is defined as the amount gained by selling a product, which should be more than the cost price of the product.

+   `Profit = (Net Price - Unit Cost)* order quantity`

 ## Data Analysis